General-Tao-Ventures/sn35_emission_move/README.md

 # GCP VM Stake Move Automation

 Automated daily stake move operation that runs at 8AM PST on a GCP Compute Engine VM.
-This system moves stake from a specific hotkey to RT21 using wallet `sn35`, with password stored securely in GCP Secret Manager and comprehensive logging.
+This system moves stake from a specific hotkey to RT21 using wallet `sn35`, with password stored in a `.env` file and comprehensive logging.

 ## Overview